roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 9. What are the different types of border styles in CSS?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>9.
+What are the different types of border styles in CSS?</summary>
   <p>

 There are four types of border style in CSS :